All Episodes

 The hybrids make the cars, buy the cars that you tell us we ought to be driving, and then go sell them.

-Because that's really hard part here.
+Congress sells the cars because that's the really hard part here.

 That's what really needs to happen.